Group Hike at St Adolphe Friendship Trail

 Find a scenic escape a short drive from Winnipeg on the St Adolphe Friendship Trail.

 The trail is 2.7km out-and-back and takes approximately 30 minutes to complete with flat and easy terrain.
-It starts south of the Pierre Delorme Bridge and meanders through a bird sanctuary that offers wildlife enthusiasts an opportunity to spot birds on their annual fall migration.
+It starts south of the Pierre Delorme Bridge and meanders through a bird sanctuary that offers wildlife enthusiasts an opportunity to spot birds.

-Our 11am bilingual event is being offered in partnership with Sports en français, an organization that contributes to the development of Manitoba’s Francophone community through sport and physical activity in French.
+Our 11:00am bilingual event is being offered in partnership with Sports en Français, an organization that contributes to the development of Manitoba’s Francophone community through sport and physical activity in French.

 While French language skills are not required to participate, we welcome Francophones and Francophiles to join!
 For English speakers, it’s a great opportunity for you and your family to practice your French language skills.